AntonBarslund/DISGroup/readme.md

     Run this command:
     docker-compose up --build

-    It takes about 1 minute to build if the df_cleaned.csv isn't in the directory
+    It takes about 1 minute to build.

 This starts two services: